 I only waited for the ferry for about half an hour and saw the NM sites in Banjul on returning.

 BANJUL (pop 31,301, metropolitan 414,000) The Gambia’s largest and most densely populated metropolitan area.
 Banjul is on St Mary’s Island (Banjul Island), where the Gambia River enters the Atlantic Ocean.
-The island is connected to the mainland to the west and the rest of Greater Banjul Area via bridges.
-There are also ferries linking Banjul to the mainland at the other side of the river.
+The island is connected to the mainland to the west and the rest of the Greater Banjul Area via bridges.
+There are also ferries linking Banjul to the mainland on the other side of the river.

 From the 19th century to 1973, the city was known as Bathurst.